Creating Cron tasks

 print(f"This task was triggered at {self.trigger.time}")

-Once a Cron task is implemented, it can be registered to be triggered on a Cron schedule.
-This means, every minute for which the Cron expression matches, a new job gets be submitted, consisting of a single task instance derived from the Cron registered task prototype.
+After implementing a Cron task, register it to be triggered according to a Cron schedule.
+When the Cron expression matches, a new job is submitted consisting of a single task instance derived from the Cron task prototype.

 from tilebox.workflows import Client